HL7/carin-rtpbc/source/pages/Submission_method.md

 #### Response bundle
 * ClaimResponse - The main RTPBC response--containing pricing and coverage info
 * Patient - Patient-identifying information echoed back from the request
-* Coverage - When the processor is a discount pricing source, a "key" to coupon information may be returned in a Coverage resource reference by the Claim.insurance element
 * Organization - Identifying information for alternative pharmacies priced in the response.
 (0 or more)

 *Note: The Coverage, MedicationRequest, Practitioner and submitted pharmacy Organization resources are not echoed back in the response.*